intershop/devenv-4-iom/doc/02_configuration.md

 ### Check configuration

 Due to different configuration files with different lookup rules and different precedences, a mechanism is required to check the effective configuration, which will be used by _devenv-4-iom_.
 The command `info config` is intended to do such checks.
-We already used it when [checking the configuration in our _first steps_ example](01_first_steps.md#check_config).
+It was already intorduced by the [check of configuration within the _first steps_ example](01_first_steps.md#check_config).

-## <a name="create_project_config"/>Create an New Project Configuration
+## <a name="create_project_config"/>Create a New Project Configuration

 The creation of a new project configuration file consists of these steps: